valentina893/cs351_fullstack_group_prj/README.md

 ## Third-Party API Integration

 **Q3: Which third-party API(s) will you integrate into your project?
-What data will you pull from the API(s), and how will you use it in your application?**
+What data will you pull from the API(s), and how will you use it in your application?** we might use mailboxlayer to confirm the email is active

 **Q4: Does your API key has limitations such as rate limits or downtime?
 How are you going to deal with that?**
+500 requests per month

 ## Authentication and Security

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**
+We are planning to use username and password and maybe even a Oauth.

 **Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**